and-rewsmith/RNN_LSTM_Stock_Model/README.md

 ## Description

 This model uses stock data and twitter sentiment to generate a prediction of future market trends.
 It gathers sentiment from scraping the Twitter website.
-Unfortunately, the Twitter API is useless as it only provides tweets spanning back two weeks.
+Unfortunately, one cannot use the Twitter API as tweets are only available in a window spanning back two weeks.

 General process is as follows: